 - Check your seed tag to know what is specifically in the field before grazing.

 - With haying and cutting, prussic acid is not a concern, but nitrates can be worse.
 Remember to wait five days after a frost before cutting and raise the cutting height 6 to 8 inches to reduce risk.

-- With grazing, waiting five to seven days after a hard frost can help limit risk for both nitrate and prussic acid poisoning.
-With a non-killing frost, waiting two weeks before grazing can limit risks.
+- When grazing, waiting five to seven days after a frost can help limit risk for both nitrate and prussic acid poisoning.

 - After a non-killing frost, new shoots or regrowth can be high in prussic acid and nitrates.
 If present, pull animals immediately and do not regraze until the plant has been fully killed or new growth is at least 18 inches high.